brycewray/eleventy-site/src/posts/2022/07/impressions-hugoconf-2022.md

 [^Pagefind]: Among other things, I'll want to control whether Pagefind includes images in what it grabs.
 I was able to use styling to *hide* the images, but they --- and some other image files --- still showed up in the download, so I want the option to ignore them altogether.

-{{ macro.liteYT("Introducing Pagefind: static low-bandwidth search at scale - Liam Bigelow // HugoConf 2022", "74lsEXqRQys") }}
+{% set videoTitle = "Introducing Pagefind: static low-bandwidth search at scale - Liam Bigelow // HugoConf 2022" %}
+{% set videoId = "74lsEXqRQys" %}
+{% include "layouts/partials/lite-youtube.njk" %}

 One more thing . . .